Notice of Pre-AIA or AIA Status

 These steps amount to methods of organizing human activity which includes functions relating to interpersonal and intrapersonal activities, such as managing relationships or transactions between people, social activities, and human behavior; satisfying or avoiding a legal obligation; advertising, marketing, and sales activities or behaviors; and managing human mental activity (MPEP § 2106.04(a)(2)(II)(C) citing the abstract idea grouping for methods of organizing human activity for managing personal behavior or relationships or interactions between people – also note October 2019 Update: Subject Matter Eligibility on p.
 5 and MPEP § 2106.04(a)(2)(II) stating certain activity between a person and a computer may fall within the “certain methods of organizing human activity” grouping).

-Dependent claim 7 recites, in part, identifying, via the data model, (a) one or more medical treatments and (b) one or more patient statuses that are associated with a negative outcome from administration of a vaccine formulation of one of the set of vaccines.
+Dependent claim 7 recites, in part, wherein the first EMR field corresponds to a patient status field, and identifying, via the MDTM, (a) one or more medical treatments and (b) one or more patient statuses that are associated with a negative outcome from administration of a vaccine formulation of one of the set of vaccine candidates.

-Dependent claim 15 recites, in part, further comprising automatically extracting the content from a plurality of websites to train the data model, wherein identifying the plurality of contraindications is based on a plurality of identified ingredients associated with a vaccine formulation of one of the set of vaccine candidates.
+Dependent claim 15 recites, in part, further comprising automatically extracting the content from a plurality of websites to train the MDTM, wherein identifying the plurality of contraindications is based on a plurality of identified ingredients associated with a vaccine formulation of one of the set of vaccine candidates, and wherein detecting the conflict is based on a value in the allergy field in the clinical EMR and an ingredient of the vaccine formulation, the ingredient corresponding to one or more of the plurality of contraindications.

 Dependent claim 20 recites, in part, wherein detecting the conflict comprises comparing, via the data-model: a value in the allergy field in the clinical EMR and one or more ingredients of the vaccine formulation, the one or more ingredients corresponding to one or more of the plurality of contraindications; a value in the medication field in the clinical EMR and one or more of the plurality of contraindications; and a value of the status field in the clinical EMR and one or more of the plurality of contraindications.